SuvrayanBandyopadhyay/Multi-Agent-RAG-Ideation/Readme.md

 The retrieval mechanism is rather primitive at this stage.
 However, it can be improved using Pathway’s inbuilt API or by encoding words into vectors before searching.

-Along with this I have a word file with some basic ideas.
+Along with this I have added two word file with some basic ideas.